 "Dear Mr. Cornwell:

-The partners of Coopers & Lybrand L.L.P. would like to congradulate you on being one of the Portland Metropolitan Area’s Fastest Growing 100 Private Companies.
-As business advisors for many of the Portland Metroplitan Area’s emerging and high-growth companies, we are aware of the efforst you have made to grow your ompany and comment you on your accomplishment.
+The partners of Coopers & Lybrand L.L.P. would like to congratulate you on being one of the Portland Metropolitan Area's Fastest Growing 100 Private Companies.
+As business advisors for many of the Portland Metropolitan Area's emerging and high-growth companies, we are aware of the efforts you have made to grow your company and comment you on your accomplishment.